 If you read the title of this recipe and thought to yourself- “what is a brookie?”, I am here to blow your cookie loving mind.
 Cookies + Brownies= Brookies = your baking plans tonight.
 These cookies feature a brownie-like batter mixed with dark, aromatic espresso.
 Finish with flaky sea salt for the perfect fudgy & chewy chocolate cookies.
 I can’t wait for you to bake these Vegan Salted Espresso Brookies!

-- While we’re on the topic- high-quality chocolate matters too!
-PASCHA Dark Chocolate Baking Chips are perfect for my bittersweet chocolate fans out there.
-If you know like chocolate that isn’t quite as bitter and intense, go for semi-sweet over milk chocolate for these cookies.
-Last but not least, if you want cookies with those pools of chocolate on top, go for Chocolate Baking Wafers/ Melting chocolate like THESE to put on the top of your cookies before baking.
+PASCHA Dark Chocolate Baking Chips or Lily’s Dark Chocolate Chips are perfect for my bittersweet chocolate fans out there.
+If you do not like chocolate that isn’t quite as bitter and intense, go for semi-sweet over milk chocolate for these cookies.
+Last but not least, if you want cookies with those pools of chocolate on top, definitely buy Chocolate Baking Wafers/ Melting chocolate to put on the top of your cookies before baking.

 Espresso brings out the rich flavors of the dark chocolate while the salt helps bring out the sweetness of the sugar and vanilla in the batter.
-After cooling, these cookies go from soft and fudge-like to perfectly chewy with that perfect brownie texture.
+After cooling, these cookies go from soft and fudgy to the absolute perfect chewy brownie texture.
 SO MUCH YUM!

 After seeing snow, reindeer, and exploring the perfect Bavarian town of Leavenworth this past weekend, I am ready to be back in my kitchen baking up a storm this week.
 I hope you enjoy these tasty cookies this Holiday season just as much as I have.
 Enjoy!

 Looking for More Vegan Cookie Recipes?
 Here are a few SGTO favorites:Print